byjpr/MapRewire/README.md

 		+ [Dynamic example with a list transformation](#dynamic-example-with-a-list-transformation)
 	- [Running as part of a module](#running-as-part-of-a-module)

-### Why did I do this?
+### Why?

-Simply because I am _super lazy_, and writing out functions to take maps and convert them to different keys was boring (and irritating) the shit out of me.
+Simply because I am _super lazy_, and writing out functions to take maps and convert them to different keys was boring (and irritating) me.

 Stop writing `defp from_x_to_y(data), do: %{ "another_id" => data["id"], "name" => data["title"] }`.